 About the wine:

-A blend of various plots that offers a comprehensive view of the Marsannay appellation.
+A blend of various plots to provide a comprehensive picture of the entire Marsannay appellation.
 Prominent red fruit notes, charming and crisp.

 About the estate: